 Back in the day – in the pre-crisis years – people would complain about being mileuristas.

 A mileurista was someone who held down a decent, respectable job, but was frustrated when their salary never got much higher than 1000€.

 When the shit hit the fan, however, and unemployment went to 26%, being a mileurista became many people’s highest aspiration.

 Because suddenly, even the architects and engineers were either fleeing the country or earning 800€ a month – and happy to have it.

-There are still certain lucky people who earn salaries in the low 4 figures… But they’re few and far between.
+Don’t get me wrong: there are still certain lucky people who earn salaries in the low 4 figures a month… But they’re few and far between.

 On a more positive note…